Are Poodles Smart

 No dog likes that, but some breeds are more tolerant than others.
 The standard Poodle is kind, gentle, and very good with children.
 Kids should be taught to treat pets respectfully and not pull on the dog’s fur or ears.

 Poodles are affectionate dogs and tend to love everyone in the family.
 They are not usually one-person dogs.
 There are exceptions, however, and one of my miniature poodles preferred women.
 I can’t say I blamed her for that!

 Every dog breed poses a risk to anyone allergic to dog dander.
 Because poodles are intelligent, poodles are relatively easy to housetrain.
 They are also hypoallergenic, making them a better choice if someone in the family is allergic to dogs.

 Poodles are good at alerting when they hear something and will sound off when someone is at the front door.
 They are not aggressive, usually, so they can not be relied on as guard dogs.
 You can train poodles to be more aggressive and maybe trained as guard dogs, but this is not a common practice.

 Sometimes Poodles have a relatively sophisticated hairdo, which makes them look, some would say, like sissy dogs.
 But don’t be fooled by those looks!
 Underneath are real dogs and great athletes who can hold their own with any breed.

 The Poodle is probably not your best choice if you need a guard dog.
-They are several other breeds that are good family pets as well as protectors.
+There are several other breeds that are good family pets and protectors.
 These include the German Shepherd, which is also a very intelligent dog and a popular dog breed.

 Are Poodles Good With Other Pets